What Is Anger?

 Physiological responses to anger include an increase in the heart rate, preparing the person to move, and increase of the blood flow to the hands, preparing them to strike.
 Perspiration increases (particularly when the anger is intense).
 A common metaphor for the physiological aspect of anger is that of a hot fluid in a container.

-Usually, those who experience anger explain its arousal as a result of "what has happened to them" and in most cases the described provocations occur immediately before the anger experience.
-Such explanations confirm the illusion that anger has a discrete external cause.
-The angry person usually finds the cause of his anger in an intentional, personal, and controllable aspect of another person's behavior.
+The angry person usually finds the cause of his anger in an intentional, personal, and controllable aspect of another person’s behavior.
 This explanation is however based on the intuitions of the angry person who experiences a loss in self-monitoring capacity and objective observability as a result of their emotion.
 Anger can have multiple origins, some of which may be remote events, but people rarely find more than one cause for their anger.
-Disturbances that may not have involved anger at the outset can leave residues that are not readily recognized but that operate as a lingering backdrop of anger.
+Disturbances that may not have involved anger at the outset can leave residues that are not readily recognised but that operate as a lingering backdrop of anger.

 Causes of anger include: